Naomi Mathew, an Earth and Energy Sciences PhD student and a Louisiana Sea Grant Graduate Research Scholar, kicked o

 Marine Sediment (core) Sampling Training on the R/V Roger RevelleSat, 09/17/2022 - 4:23pm

-Davide Oppo, a professor in our School of Geosciences, recently returned from a 3 week long offshore training expedition.
-Dr. Oppo joined a group of 23 marine scientists from diverse research and academic backgrounds who came together with the common quest of exploring the oceans, especially marine sediments.
-On 21 August 2022, these scientists joined a group of 10 mentors on the R/V Roger Revelle for cruise RR2210, to learn, collaborate, and prepare to lead future expeditions involving sediment coring in different parts of the world as future principal investigators in their own research endeavors.
+Davide Oppo, professor in our School of Geosciences, recently returned from a three-week offshore training expedition.
+Oppo joined a group of 23 marine scientists from diverse research and academic backgrounds who came together to explore the oceans, with a focus on marine sediments.
+On 21 August 2022, these scientists joined a group of 10 mentors on the R/V Roger Revelle for cruise RR2210 to learn, collaborate, and prepare to lead future expeditions involving sediment coring in different parts of the world as future principal investigators in their own research endeavors.
 This group is a part of the NSF Funded Future Principal Investigator Training program hosted by MARSSAM, the marine sediment sampling group at Oregon State University.

 Dr. Oppo planning the sampling of a gas hydrates mound aboard the R/V Roger Revelle

-Time lapse of a 3-hours-long retrieval of a 60 ft-long jumbo piston core (credit: Dr. A. Burkett, Ok.
-State)
+Time lapse of a 3-hours-long retrieval of a 60 ft-long jumbo piston core (credit: A. Burkett, Oklahoma State)